mozilla-mobile/mozilla-vpn-client/README.md

    identifier.
 This defaults to `org.mozilla.ios.FirefoxVPN` if not set.
  - `BUILD_VPN_DEVELOPMENT_TEAM=<Development Team ID>`: can be set to change the development team used for Xcode certificates.
 This defaults to `43AQ936H96` if not set.
- - `CMAKE_OSX_SYSROOT="iphonesimulator"` to build for the iOS simulator.

-3. Open the generated Xcode project for iOS devices with `open build-ios/Mozilla\ VPN.xcodeproj` or `open build-ios-sim/Mozilla\ VPN.xcodeproj` for simulation.
+3. Open the generated Xcode project with `open build-ios/Mozilla\ VPN.xcodeproj`.

 4. Select the `mozillavpn` target and `Any iOS Device (arm64)` as the build configuration for iOS devices, or select any of the simulation targets when building for the simulator.